History of the Pritchett Family Farm

 In March of 1996, Marvin retired from Astroturf and was ready to devote his time to his ‘other’ full-time-job – growing his ‘dream’ apples.
 In the past few years, a new orchard has been planted and is now bearing delicious fruit.
 The “1966” orchard has been converted to pastureland for a few cattle.
 And some alterations have been made in the back of our Apple Barn to help make operations smoother.

 On May 14th, 1997, we were blessed with a wonderful baby girl named Breann Elizabeth.
 She is the artist of the family.
 You may see some of her artwork the next time you come here.
 Joel, Zach, and Breann have grown up so quickly!
 Our oldest son, Joel, married Emma Feltner in June of 2013 before finishing his final year of Dental School.
 Dr. Joel Pritchett DMD is a graduate of Regents University School of Dentistry.
 Joel and Emma now live in LaGrange, Georgia, where Joel practices dentistry and Emma teaches school.
 Zach is planning on working in the medical field probably in animal science.
-Breann is involved in several church and school activities and keeps us busy.
-She plans to also be in the medical field and started college in the fall of 2015.
+Breann is involved in several church and school activities and plans to be in the medical field.
+She started college in the fall of 2015.
 Pop(Marvin) appreciates all their help through the years.

 God has truly blessed our family!
 May He also bless you and yours.